J-G-Kyle/udacity_data_engineering_capstone_project/README.md

 Each of these offers to manage and host the database for a fee, and allow you to access it using your choice of query interface through a secure web connection.

+## Limitations and further work
+Currently the pipeline will drop all schemas within the database and re-create all tables.
+This is sufficient for a static database, but is not appropriate for a database that is regularly updated.
+Next steps would be to create a modified version capable of detecting new files and appending them to the relevant tables.

+This project contains no orchestration, and ideally once the above modification is ready, I would add a docker instance of airflow that could trigger the required tasks to perform the ETL to append the raw and transformed data, then refresh the materialized views.